Renew & Restore Detox Kit

-You’ve heard that meditation can benefit your health and wellbeing, so you’ve decided to give it a try.
+You’ve heard that meditation and mindfulness can benefit your health and wellbeing, so you’ve decided to give it a try.
 But you’re not sure where to begin … how do you “quiet the mind?”

 The key to learning how to meditate and developing a successful meditation practice is finding the right fit for you.
 There are so many different types of meditation to choose from – guided, unguided, insight (Vipassana), focused attention, loving kindess (metta), and more.
-In order to figure out what kind of meditation works best for you, you’ll have to put a few types of meditation to the test and try several tools so you can choose the practice that feels the most comfortable.
+In order to figure out what form of meditation works best for you, you’ll have to put a few types of meditation to the test and try several tools so you can choose the practice that feels the most comfortable.
 As a quick introduction to meditation, follow these six simple steps to begin one type of meditation technique called mantra meditation.

 A mantra is a word or phrase that you silently repeat to yourself during meditation.
 The purpose of the mantra is to give you something to put your attention on other than your thoughts.
 You may use any phrase you like.
 Some people like to use words like "Peace" or "Love".
 You may wish to use the So Hum mantra, a commonly used Sanskrit mantra, which translates to "I am."
 I like using the So Hum mantra because it is not in my native English language and does not trigger associative thoughts.